ivpusic/golog/README.md

 - PANIC (in this case program will panic)

 ### Formatting
 Normally you call one of ``Debug``, ``Info``, etc.. methods of logger when you want to log some string.
-But somethimes you want to format your log, and you wanto to pass log format and parameters related to log format.
+But sometimes you want to format your log, and you wan to to pass log format and parameters related to log format.
 Let's see example:
 ```Go
 package main